Privacy for your elopement, or lack thereof

 In conclusion, The Cliffs of Moher is a scenic spot full of romance which provides a breath-taking background for your wedding album.
 Remember to get your celebratory Guinness at the local pub (we recommend Gus O’Connors Pub in Doolin) as a must-do for your iconic Irish wedding!

 Not sure you can pull off organising a wedding at The Cliffs of Moher on your own?
 No worries!
-We offer affordable all-inclusive packages for weddings in Ireland for a wedding at The Cliffs of Moher for just €3,250*.
+We offer affordable, flexible packages for weddings in Ireland for a wedding at The Cliffs of Moher for just €3,250*.
 Get in touch with us today to get started!

 *Prices correct for 2018 but may change in future years, please enquire with your wedding planner for more information.